CCMH-PSU/CCMHr/README.md

   - `delete_duplicate_appointments` removes a client’s duplicate
     appointments that have the same AppointID

+  - `CCAPS_change` creates change scores for the CCAPS from first to last administration, with the option to also include first and last CCAPS scores and change scores for specific CCAPS items.

 ## Plotting

   - `ccmh_theme` adds some CCMH specific theming to ggplots.
 This